×

 If you are thinking about moving to Rio de Janeiro, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Rio de Janeiro is generally quite high, with prices ranging from moderately expensive to very expensive depending on the area and type of housing.
-Renting an apartment in the city center can be quite costly, while renting in the suburbs may be more affordable," said one expat who made the move to Rio de Janeiro.
+Renting an apartment in the city center can be quite costly, while renting in the suburbs may be more affordable," commented one expat who made the move to Rio de Janeiro.

 How do I meet people in Rio de Janeiro?